In this guide

 Back to topWhen making decisions on charges involving dishonesty, panels of the Fitness to Practise Committee must decide whether or not the conduct took place, and if so, what was the nurse, midwife or nursing associate's state of mind at the time.1

-Any dispute over whether a nurse, midwife or nursing associate behaved dishonestly usually means that the panel’s findings will depend on what conclusions they can draw about the nurse, midwife or nursing associate's state of mind from the basic facts.
+Any dispute over whether a nurse, midwife or nursing associate behaved dishonestly means that the panel’s findings will depend on what conclusions they can draw about the nurse, midwife or nursing associate's state of mind from the basic facts.

 To help the panel focus on the central issues and be able to express this in their reasoning, it needs to consider the following:

-- What the nurse, midwife or nursing associate knew or believed about what they were doing, the background circumstances, and any expectations of them at the time
+- what the nurse, midwife or nursing associate knew or believed about what they were doing, the background circumstances, and any expectations of them at the time

-- Whether the panel considers that the nurse, midwife or nursing associate's actions were dishonest, or
+- whether the panel considers that the nurse, midwife or nursing associate's actions were dishonest, or

-- Whether there is evidence of alternative explanations, and which is more likely.
+- whether there is evidence of alternative explanations, and which is more likely.

 How we approach evidence about a nurse, midwife or nursing associate's state of mind